readmeio/marketplace/components/QuizGame/readme.md

 ## Overview

-A `<QuizGame />` can be used to render a question with multiple-choice answers, let the user select an option, and then check if the answer is correct.
+`<QuizGame />` can be used to display a question with multiple-choice answers, let the user select an option, and then check if the answer is correct.

 ## Usage